zonArt/openlp/documentation/manual/source/songs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To import from CCLI Song Select you must be a CCLI Subscriber and also a subscriber of the Song Select service.
-For check out the `CCLI website.
+For more info check out the `CCLI website.
 <http://www.ccli.com>`_

 The first step for importing from CCLI Song Select is to log into your account.